jess-roberts/thesis-hrsl-download/README.md

 # HRSL Processing

 This repository contains scripts to batchprocess geotiff data downloaded from the [Humanitarian Data Exchange](https://data.humdata.org) (HDX) using the HDX Python Api.
 The scripts are as follows: ```hrsl_downld.py``` controls the batchdownload of data with some user controls (detailed below), ```zip2tiff_merged.py``` unzips the files downloaded (if in .ZIP format, as many are) and merges these geotiffs into one single standardised dataset in a resolution and projection of the user's choosing.
 This script assumes that the user has some knowledge of the dataset(s) they wish to download.
-In the case, the default settings download Facebook's [High Resolution Settlement Layer](https://research.fb.com/downloads/high-resolution-settlement-layer-hrsl/) (HRSL) population data, and merge these to create a global geotiff.
+In this use case, the default settings download Facebook's [High Resolution Settlement Layer](https://research.fb.com/downloads/high-resolution-settlement-layer-hrsl/) (HRSL) population data, and merge these to create a global geotiff.

 ```hrsl_dwnld.py```
 -